Irennnne/Track_surgical/README.md

 - [ ] Tutorial for evaluation and training
 - [ ] add more visualization results

+If you find our code or paper useful, please cite as `@misc{yu2024adapting,
+      title={Adapting SAM for Surgical Instrument Tracking and Segmentation in Endoscopic Submucosal Dissection Videos}, author={Jieming Yu and Long Bai and Guankun Wang and An Wang and Xiaoxiao Yang and Huxin Gao and Hongliang Ren}, year={2024},
+      eprint={2404.10640},
+      archivePrefix={arXiv},
+      primaryClass={eess.IV}
+}`

 ### Acknowledgements
 Thanks [SAM LoRA](https://github.com/MathieuNlp/Sam_LoRA.git) and [XMem++](https://github.com/max810/XMem2.git)